 A powerful work like this is important because we can easily forget events that have contributed to the lingering blatant and hidden prejudices that exist today.
 It is through this musical presentation that musicians and audiences can have the tough yet meaningful conversations about how we all can do and be better when relating to others.

-—Marques L. A. Garrett Conductor and Composer
+—Marques L. A. Garrett

 Learn more about the story behind this project in the video below: